Professor Ruth Karras

 she/her

 I am a scholar of medieval women, gender and sexuality.
 My books have dealt with slavery, prostitution, masculinity, and quasi-marital unions.
-My current research focuses on King David as a figure of masculinity in medieval Christian and Jewish culture, drawing on a variety of sources from across Europe.
+My current research focuses on women’s and family strategies in the making and breaking of marriage in later medieval Paris.
 I have been active in the profession internationally both in the field of women's and gender history and the field of medieval studies.

 I am interested in the intersection of social and cultural history; legal history; the history of women, gender, and sexuality.
 I have worked with a wide variety of sources, including court records, hagiography, and Icelandic sagas, to name a few.
 I have particular interests in medieval masculinities, and in the way particular stories are retold and reinterpreted across time and geographies.